From BR Bullpen

 In 1945-46, O'Neil hit .216 in the Cuban Winter League.
 '46 marked a drastic improvement though.
 With Organized Ball and Mexican League having depleted some talent from the Negro Leagues, the 34-year-old O'Neil hit .350/~.388/.497 , winning the NAL batting championship.
 While never known as a power hitter, he did show some pop in the 1946 Colored World Series, hitting .333 with two home runs in the seven-game Series.
 O'Neil hit the second homer in a dramatic spot, the seventh inning of Game 7 to give Kansas City a 2-1 lead, though they lost the game 3-2 and the Series 4-3.
 He also hit .333 (six for 18) in an exhibition series against white major leaguers.

 Statistics for his latter seasons are unreliable, due to the spotty coverage of the NAL after the Major Leagues had integrated.
 According to available statistics, he hit .253/~.340/.394 in 1950, while in 1951, he batted .328 and slugged .396.
 In 1953, his last known batting line was .476/~.476/.476 in 21 AB.
-Talent levels in the Negro Leagues dropped precipitously within the decade of Jackie Robinson's signing as most of the best players headed to the majors, Mexico or the high minors.
+Talent levels in the Negro Leagues had dropped precipitously within the decade of Jackie Robinson's signing as most of the best players headed to the majors, Mexico or the high minors.
+O'Neil retired as Monarchs manager following the 1955 season.

 Negro Leagues Career Statistics